 If you're looking for the best classic rolled sugar cookies, then you'll want to try my tried and true favorite version that I have been using for decades!!

 Remember that really old recipe that your Grandma used?
 It may just be my vintage recipe for sugar cookies!

 Looking for more holiday cookie ideas?
 Try my Chocolate Peppermint No Bake Cookies for a delightful twist on a favorite cookie, or my kid favorite holiday treat No Bake Maraschino Cherry Chocolate Chip Crisps.

 *If you want to try to substitute some butter into this frosting (which would make it a buttercream frosting), you will change the resulting texture and the ability of this frosting to 'set up' for storing!

-**We typically freeze our baked and decorated cookies, then stack them neatly with wax paper dividers before shipping them out to friends and family.
+**I typically freeze my baked and decorated cookies, then stack them neatly with wax paper dividers before shipping them out to friends and family.
 They will thaw during transit, but it helps when paired with careful packaging!

 Best Rolled Sugar Cookie Recipes